Producers/Directors

 Each actor will have 90 seconds to audition.

-It’s your 90 seconds.
-Leave whatever impression you’d like these directors to have of you.
+You have 90 seconds to leave whatever impression you’d like these directors to have of you.
 You have freedom of material choice as long as it is 90 seconds or less.
-Rehearse early and often with a timer so that the 90-second structure feels secure, not stressy.
+Please rehearse early and often with a timer so the 90-second structure feels secure, not stressy!
+When choosing your material, consider your casting goals.
+Most importantly, choose material that suits your skill best.
+Here are some ideas for how to structure your time:

 • TWO contrasting monologues that both fit into the 90-second (or less) timeframe; or